-Happy birthday Galileo! | EarthSky.org
+Today in science: Galileo’s birthday | EarthSky.org

 The phrase is still used today as a retort, implying it doesn’t matter what you believe; these are the facts.

 Galileo grew up in a musical family.
-In 1574, the family moved to Florence where 18 year-old Galileo began his education in a monastery.
+In 1574, the family moved to Florence where 18-year-old Galileo began his education in a monastery.
 He was very successful in his studies, and began studying medicine at the University of Pisa.
 Due to financial problems, he was unable to finish his degree, but his years at the university were priceless.
 They introduced him to mathematics and physics, but most importantly, they introduced him to Aristotle’s philosophy.

 Back then, if somebody wished to know about the universe, the way to do it was to read Aristotle’s works.
 As Dante had put it some centuries before, Aristotle is “the Master of those who know” (Dante, Inferno 4.131).
 In other words, at that time, knowledge was to philosophy what faith was to religion.

 And so, in spite of not being able to complete his degree in medicine and become a university professor, Galileo still continued his studies of mathematics.
 He was able to get a few minor teaching positions for a living.
 After two years of hard work, he published La Bilancetta (The Little Balance), his first scientific book which gained him a reputation.
-The book commented upon the story of how the king of Syracuse asked Archimedes to verify whether his crown was made of pure gold or a mix.
-Galileo presented an invention of his, the “little balance”, today called “hydrostatic balance”, that is used to make more accurate measurements of differences in density.
+The book commented upon the story of how the king of Syracuse asked Archimedes to verify whether his crown was made of pure gold or a lower-value mix of metals.
+Galileo presented an invention of his, the “little balance,” today called “hydrostatic balance,” that is used to make more accurate measurements of differences in density.

 Read here about the King’s crown and Archimedes’ other discoveries.